TrainWeb.org Facebook Page

 Heading south down the Los Pinos Valley.

-Autumn colors across the valley.
+Autumn colours across the valley.

-The train took a curve at the south end of the valley.
+Rounding a curve at the south end of the valley.

-Clouds are billowing above the fall colors.
+Clouds were billowing above the fall colours.

 Denver and Rio Grande Western telephone booth.